vseryakov/backendjs/README.md

 - DNS records
   Some config options may be kept in the DNS TXT records and every time a instance is started it will query the local DNS for such parameters.
 Only a small subset of all config parameters support DNS store.
 To see which parmeteres can be stored in the DNS run `bkjs show-help` and look for 'DNS TXT configurable'.

-# Security
-All requests to the API server must be signed with account login/secret pair.

-- The algorithm how to sign HTTP requests (Version 1, 2):
-    * Split url to path and query parameters with "?"
-    * Split query parameters with "&"
-    * '''ignore parameters with empty names'''
-    * '''Sort''' list of parameters alphabetically
-    * Join sorted list of parameters with "&"
-        - Make sure all + are encoded as %2B
-    * Form canonical string to be signed as the following:
-        - Line1: The signature version
-        - Line2: The application tag or other opaque data
-        - Line3: The login name
-        - Line4: The HTTP method(GET), followed by a newline.
-        - Line5: the host, lowercase, followed by a newline.
-        - Line6: The request URI (/), followed by a newline.
-        - Line7: The sorted and joined query parameters as one string, followed by a newline.
-        - Line8: The expiration value in milliseconds, required, followed by a newline
-        - Line9: The Content-Type HTTP header, lowercase, followed by a newline
-    * Computed HMAC-SHA1 digest from the canonical string and encode it as BASE64 string, preserve trailing = if any
-    * Form the signature HTTP header as the following:
-        - The header string consist of multiple fields separated by pipe |
-            - Field1: Signature version:
-                - version 1, obsolete, do not use first 3 lines in the canonical string
-                - version 2,3 to be used in session cookies only
-                - version 4
-            - Field2: Application tag or other app specific data
-            - Field3: account login or whatever it might be in the login column
-            - Field4: HMAC-SHA digest from the canonical string, version 1 uses SHA1, other SHA256
-            - Field5: expiration value in milliseconds, same as in the canonical string
-            - Field6: SHA1 checksum of the body content, optional, for JSON and other forms of requests not supported by query paremeters
-            - Field7: empty, reserved for future use

-The resulting signature is sent as HTTP header bk-signature: or in the header specified by the `api-signature-name` config parameter

-For JSON content type, the method must be POST and no query parameters specified, instead everything should be inside the JSON object which is placed in the body of the request.
-For additional safety, SHA1 checksum of the JSON paylod can be calculated and passed in the signature, this is the only way to ensure the body is not modified when not using query parameters.

-See web/js/bkjs.js for function Bkjs.sign or function core.signRequest in the core.js for the Javascript implementation.

 # Backend framework development (Mac OS X, developers)